 The 2025 Fiat 500e targets city dwellers with short commutes, offering a compact, stylish electric hatchback.
 With 117 horsepower and a maximum range of 149 miles, it’s designed as a daily driver, not a high performance or road trip vehicle.
 The 500e stands out with its cute, fashionable design, with new colors and styles being added regularly.
 Inside, it comes equipped with a large infotainment touchscreen, a digital gauge cluster, and basic driver-assistance features.

 The Lucid Air is a high-performance luxury EV sedan that pushes the boundaries of range and efficiency.
 With a sleek design, an ultra-luxurious interior, and industry-leading range of over 500 miles in top trims, it has redefined what the competition is.
-While its high price and limited charging network may be considerations for potential buyers, it takes the crown for Recurrent’s “Most Efficient EV of 2025,” “Fastest Charging EV Sedan of 2025,” and “Fastest Charging Electric Car between $40-$80K."
+While its high price and limited charging network may be considerations for potential buyers, it takes the crown for Recurrent’s “Most Efficient EV of 2025,” “Fastest Charging EV Sedan of 2025,” and “Fastest Charging Electric Car between $40-$80K" with 100 miles added in 9 minutes at the maximum DC charger.

 Kia's EV6 is a versatile and fun-to-drive electric crossover that offers different configurations to meet diverse needs, from long-range models exceeding 300 miles (EPA) to performance-focused all-wheel-drive trims boasting up to 576 horsepower.
 Charging is among the fastest in the segment, with 800 volt charging architecture.
 The EV6 is positioned as a strong competitor to rivals like the Tesla Model 3, Ford Mustang Mach-E, and Volkswagen ID.4.